muyjohno/HollowKnight.RandomizerMod/README.md

 These settings control which items are randomized.
 - Dreamers: Lurien, Monomon, Herrah, and World Sense.
 World Sense is the Black Egg Temple pickup to view your completion percentage
-- Skills: all spells, nail arts, and movement abilities, excluding the Awoken Dream Nail, which is never randomized
+- Skills: all spells, nail arts, and movement abilities
 - Charms
 - Keys: all key objects, as well as King's Brand, Godtuner, and Collector's Map
 - Mask Shards